Adelaide Park Lands: Park 17: Carriageway Park / Tuthangga

-Tuttangga, meaning "grass place", has an avenue of elm trees, planted in the 1860s to line a former carriageway.
+Tuttangga, meaning "grass place", has a double avenue, planned by John Ednie Brown, which was planted with elm trees in the 1880s.

 The Park Lands Creek runs through the park.
 Historically (from 1837) the park was the site of Elm Avenue, Desert Ash Avenue and an Engineering and Water Supply (E&WS) reservoir.
-There are numerous licensees of sporting facilities and clubrooms, including the SA Dog Obedience Club and the SA Croquet Club.
+There are numerous licensees of sporting facilities and clubrooms, including the SA Dog Obedience Club, the Pembroke Old Scholars Women and Men's Soccer Clubs, and the SA Croquet Club.

 On 14 May 2021, a scheduled cultural burn took place Tuthangga by representatives of the Kaurna people, in a highly symbolic moment after years of preparation to restore the ancient practice.
 The project, called Kaurna Kardla Parranthi, was undertaken with the support of the City of Adelaide, and was part of the ecological management plan for a key area of biodiversity in the park.
 Six months later, an informal inspection revealed about 12 species of native grass, and very few weeds in the area burnt.
 Bush for Life and various experts are continuing to monitor outcomes.